Deckku/Lab_RAG/README.md

 ### What We'll Build

-In this laboratory session, we implement **2-3 distinct RAG architectures** with varying retrieval and generation strategies to understand:
+In this laboratory session, we implement **a RAG architectures** to understand:

 - **Document Processing Pipeline**: Advanced PDF extraction with structure preservation, text cleaning, and semantic chunking
 - **Retrieval System**: FAISS-based vector search with semantic embeddings and intelligent re-ranking mechanisms
 - **Generation Component**: Answer synthesis using Microsoft Phi-2 model with context-aware prompting

-Each iteration explores different aspects of the RAG pipeline:

-1. **Basic RAG**: Simple retrieval with direct answer generation
-2. **Enhanced RAG**: Semantic chunking and re-ranking for improved relevance
-3. **Production RAG**: Interactive Streamlit interface with quality metrics and history tracking

-Through these implementations, we gain deep insight into how RAG systems balance retrieval precision with generation quality, and how architectural choices impact the overall system performance.
+Through this implementation, we gain deep insight into how RAG systems balance retrieval precision with generation quality, and how architectural choices impact the overall system performance.

 ## Key Features